ArneSamson/il-giro/README.md

 - `OrderOverview.jsx` : the last page of the UI.
 Here the user can see an overview of the configuration they made.
 They can also download a PDF of the configuration.

+### UI components

+To be able to reuse as much as possible, the components are called in the pages and are given props to alter their content.
+Some components have such a specific use case that they're not reused but a variation of an existing component.

+On the orderOverview page `<ButtonCategoryTitle></ButtonCategoryTitle>` is used.
+This comes from `TextComponents.jsx` and is a simplified way to create a title for a category and apply a hr below it.

 # Helpers

 ## NewMaterial